red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-tools-65fcc8988c-nw8r5                                  1/1     Running     0          171m
 ~~~

-**Note:** If required in the future the cluster can be expanded again.

 ### Cluster Re-Expansion Example
 You can easily expand the capacity of an existing cluster via the CLI through the update of the `storageDeviceSets` count in the `storagecluster` object in the `openshift-storage` namespace.